Chad Booc: Autopsy and burial

 An autopsy was done to the body of Booc by forensic pathologist Dr. Raquel B. Del Rosario-Fortun on March 7, 2022.
 The results were released by March 10.
-According to the preliminary findings, the manner of death was homicide and Booc suffered from "internal hemorrhages with lacerations of the lungs, diaphragm, liver, spleen, stomach, intestines, right kidney and right adrenal gland."
+According to the preliminary findings, the manner of death was homicide and Booc suffered from "internal hemorrhages with lacerations of the lungs, diaphragm, liver, spleen, stomach, intestines, right kidney and right adrenal gland"; he was alive when he was shot.
 He also had his spinal cord cut.
 Fortun said that "there was an intent to kill.
 They sustained multiple gunshot wounds and on top of that, it looks like many things are being concealed."
 She added that the 'New Bataan 5' were not really combatants, contrary to the claim of the AFP.

 Describing what happened to the New Bataan 5 as "overkill", Lumad advocacy group Save Our Schools Network called on the Commission on Human Rights and other national and international independent bodies to "conduct a swift, impartial and thorough investigation of the New Bataan 5 massacre."

 Booc was laid to rest on March 9, 2022, in a cemetery in Cebu City.
 His sister Nikki, said that the burial as "planting" her brother, continuing what he stood for.
 Being "planted" was supposedly the wish of Booc for his burial, according to social media post in 2019.
 A protest condemning the AFP was also held on that day.